Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/09 - HTML & CSS/README.md

 **Skill Description**
 ----------
-The Fellow will know how to code in HTML and use Cascading Style Sheets.
+The Fellow knows how to create and style web pages using HTML and CSS

 **Output**
 ----------